charmbracelet/huh/README.md

 ## Themes

 `huh?` contains a powerful theme abstraction.
-Supply your own custom theme or choose from one of the four predefined themes:
+Supply your own custom theme or choose from one of the five predefined themes:

 - `Charm`
 - `Dracula`
+- `Catppuccin`
 - `Base 16`
 - `Default`